Radiotherapy for cervical cancer can cause side effects. The side effects vary from person to person. You may not have all of the effects mentioned.

 Tell your radiotherapy doctor or nurse if the bleeding becomes heavy or goes on for longer than this.

-Skin in the treatment area could become sore and red.
-This might include your vulva and back passage.
+During your treatment the skin in the treatment area might become quite sore and red.
+This might include your vulva and the area around your back passage.

 Long term side effects